 Sicilian Mafia History- From the 1960s to the 1990s

 The 60s – The Feuds between the Mafia families

 During the 60s, the Six Major Mafia families run their expansion into the lucrative world of narcotics.
 They expanded their business, and in only 20 years, the Mafia started operating worldwide.

-Inevitably, the increasing of profits created a greed factor between the various families.
+Inevitably, the increasing of profits created a greed factor among the various families.
 From the late 1960’s onwards, the Sicilian Mafia History saw vicious feuds between families.

 The 90s – The beginning of the executions

 The Italian government didn’t take drastic measures to contain the feuds from the start.
 But the attitude changed after the homicide of General Della Chiesa, an essential fact in Sicilian Mafia history.
 Della Chiesa was a chief of police that was fighting the Mafia infiltration in the Government.
 In 1982, while Della Chiesa was investigating the corruption of Mafia, he was gunned down.